aurelia-ui-toolkits/aurelia-materialize-bridge/README.md

 ## Contributing
 Do you want to help us develop the `aurelia-materialize-bridge`?
 Great!
 We would love for you to send us pull requests.
-For more information, please check [contributing.md](https://github.com/aurelia-ui-toolkits/aurelia-materialize-bridge/blob/master/CONTRIBUTING.md) - and if these instructions look "too terse" here is a **[great set set of lessons](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)**
+For more information, please check [contributing.md](https://github.com/aurelia-ui-toolkits/aurelia-materialize-bridge/blob/master/CONTRIBUTING.md) - and if these instructions look "too terse" here is a **[great set of lessons](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)**